UMAprotocol/UMIPs/add-ibbtc-priceid.md

 6. Do these sources allow for querying up to 74 hours of historical data?

     - Sushiswap: Yes
-    - Uniswap: Yes

 7. How often is the provided price updated?

-    - Every Block for Uniswap and Sushiswap
+    - Every Block for Sushiswap

 8. Is an API key required to query these sources?